brawl30092004-lab/sakr-store-manger/docs/GIT_TESTING_COMPREHENSIVE_GUIDE.md

 - Notes: as intended

 ### Test 2: Simple Conflict
-- Status: ✅ PASS / ❌ FAIL
+- Status: ✅ PASS
-- Notes:
+- Notes: as intended - UI issue found

+Visual Error: The UI labels and the data they display are mismatched.

+Detailed Observation:

+The column labeled "CURRENT STORE (GITHUB)" (Left/Yellow) is actually displaying the Local/User data .

+The column labeled "YOUR VERSION" (Right/Green) is actually displaying the Remote/Store data . its reversed in naming

 ### Test 3: Complex Conflict
 - Status: ✅ PASS / ❌ FAIL